Why Newborns Wake at Night and 10 Things You Can Do About It

 A word of caution: Enforcing a sleep schedule on your baby before meeting daytime needs may result in a feeding issue or an unhappy baby.
 Over-feeding your baby or using formula as a sleep aid do not help with night-time sleeping and may lead to other problems.

-Above all, keep in mind that night wakings are completely normal and necessary for babies (frustrating though they may be for mom and dad).
+Sometimes we just don’t know why newborns wake at night.
+Keep in mind that night wakings are completely normal and necessary for babies.
 Babies will wake at night for a variety of reasons: feeding, comfort, to feel secure, calming, developmental milestones, and will often need help falling back to sleep.

 Remember, you cannot spoil a baby.
 Responding and attending to your child will increase her confidence and your bond with your baby.
 For more tips about newborn sleep and development, please review our free Gentle Baby Solutions Guide.